SimengSun/L0-reasoning-bench/README.md

 ## Environment

-We recommend using `Python 3.12.3` and Docker for consistent environment setup.
+We recommend using `Python 3.12` and latest Docker listed below for consistent environment setup.

+[UPDATE-2025-05] docker updated to support Qwen3

 ```
-docker pull simengs/l0-bench:v0.1
+docker pull simengs/l0-bench:v0.1.1
 ```

 To install dependencies manually, see `dockerfiles/requirements_v0.1.txt`